RobDWaller/explicitly/README.md

 ### Assert Date and Time Example

-Assert whether a Date or Date Time match.
-Can assert based on two Date objects or a Date Object and a string.
+Assert whether a date or date time match.
+Can assert based on two Date objects or a Date object and a string.

 ```js
 Deno.test("Assert Date Time Example", () => {